robusticus/nostrofuturo/README.md

-This is a personal project of mine I've been building off and on for a few years.
+This is the front end of a personal project of mine I've been building off and on for a few years.

-It started as just a process that took CSV (Comma Separated Values, i.e. spreadsheets), did a whole bunch of analysis and set math and output CSV results.
+It started as just a process that took CSV (Comma Separated Values, i.e. spreadsheets), did a whole bunch of analysis, set math and output CSV results.

 I was actually pretty stunned at the results, after tweaking and tweaking for what seemed like forever.
 I always knew it would be profitable, but I had no idea just how efficient this could be.